 Unique Importance in The History of Art & Literature

-Black was the first colour pigmentation that was used both in art and book printing.
+Black was the first color pigmentation that was used both in art and book printing.
 It can be found in cave drawings from over 17,000 years ago in the Lascaux Cave, these artists used charcoal and iron minerals to create a black pigment.
-It’s also the first ink colour used by book printers, starting with the world’s first printed book, the Guttenberg Bible.
+It’s also the first ink color used by book printers, starting with the world’s first printed book, the Guttenberg Bible.

 It’s therefore steeped in history and while what it has meant to artists and creators over the years has evolved, what hasn’t, is how fundamental it is.

 The Greeks were the next to utilize black and take it to another level, developing a sophisticated technique for painting black onto red and orange clay pottery, which they later reversed to have ‘red figure’ vases with black backgrounds.